vincentntang/codechefs/content/20211219-dev-meetups.md

 ### Dessert Time

-Vincent got his ear pierced!
-German is back in the gym.
-Brian is excited about playing a new video game.
+Vincent talks about getting his ear pierced!
+German is now back in the gym picking things up and putting them down.
+Brian is excited about the upcoming Halo release.
 Jacques has been enjoying his remarkable tablet.

 ## Social Media